evan-paul-carey/deep-learning-workshop/README.md

 # deep-learning-workshop
-This is the supporting materials for a deep learning workshop developed by Evan Carey, to be presented at the International Conference on Health Policy Statistics in San Diego on 1/6/2020.
+These are the supporting materials for a deep learning workshop developed by Evan Carey, to be presented at the International Conference on Health Policy Statistics in San Diego on 1/6/2020.

 ## Introduction and software installation video